LinkedInAttic/venus.js/docs/source/reference/config_files.rst

       |-expect.js
       |-sinon.js

-We can define a library (in this case we'll call it "mocha") in .venus/config libraries object like so:
+Define a library inside the libraries object.
+The library should include an array called `includes` that contains an array of filepaths.

 ::